mchav/mchav.github.io/_posts/2020-02-18-a-simple-ranking-problem.md

 Our final score will be the product of the two values.
-Going back to our previous problem where the 1* rated place ranked first from sheer volume.
-In the case where the number of ratings is in the 80th to 100th percentile, the total score for the place is 5.
-Which is pretty low on a 25 point ranking scale.
+Going back to our previous problem where the 1* rated place ranked first from sheer volume - .
+In the case where the number of ratings is in the 80th to 100th percentile, the total score for the place is 5 - which is pretty low on a 25 point ranking scale.